instructlab/community/FAQ.md

 This page serves as a comprehensive FAQ for the InstructLab project, detailing how it works, how to begin contribution, and the goals behind the project.
 Key information includes:

-- **InstructLab Overview**: This open source project allows users to interact with and train the Merlinite-7b AI Large Language Model (LLM) by contributing skills and knowledge.
+- **InstructLab Overview**: This open source project allows users to interact with and train the Merlinite-7b (default) or Granite-7b AI Large Language Models (LLMs) by contributing skills and knowledge.
 - **LAB Method**: A synthetic data-based tuning method for LLMs consisting of a taxonomy-driven data curation process, a synthetic data generator, and two-phased training with replay buffers.
 - **Contribution Process**: Contributors can add skills or knowledge to the LLM by creating YAML files and testing changes locally before submitting a pull request to InstructLab’s GitHub repository.
 - **Project Goals**: To democratize contributions to AI and LLMs, allowing rapid model development through community collaboration facilitated by weekly builds that integrate community contributions.